Skip to main content

 Hennepin County, MinnesotaEutrophic

 Magda Lake comes in at a B on the grading rubric — a respectable showing for a Minnesota lake of its size and depth.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 Magda Lake carries an invasive watermilfoil record — boat-launch decontamination and shoreline care matter more here than at uninfested lakes.
 The state fisheries records do not list documented species for Magda Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
 The lake lacks a documented public access point, so visitor use is limited.
 The lake has a partial ice record — 6 observed ice-outs, centered near Apr 6.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.